 Some of the most eye-popping comestibles in all of Time Out Market can be found at this temple of healthy living.
 Let your followers know that yes, you're capable of taking a break from burgers and donuts by posting a pic of a colorful salad, avocado toast or acai bowl.

 Lovers of Italian food will be jealous when they see your snaps of “Mimi’s famous meatballs” with whipped ricotta and spicy tomato basil sauce.
 And serious local foodies who were fans of Michael Schlow’s dearly-departed Via Matta will rejoice when they see proof of how he brought his lauded tagliatelle Bolognese back from the dead to Time Out Market; now, this warming, authentic dish can be enjoyed by locals once again.

 Let your audience think you're living the high life by sending visual proof of an epicurean feast.
-Grab a bottle of a food-friendly wine from the Time Out Market Bar, then construct your own Picasso-worthy tasting plate by selecting from BISq's lovingly-curated assortment of fine meats and cheeses.
+Grab a bottle of a food-friendly wine from the Time Out Market Bar, a couple of tasty, inventive sandos from BISq, and head out to the sunny outdoor patio.

 Vincent Turco uses traditional Italian recipes to create small-batch, handmade gelato made from local, organic and additive-free ingredients.
 Let your people see you enjoying a cup of sinful tiramisu or creamy Sicilian pistachio and wait for the likes to flood in.
 For an extra-colorful (and less calorific) option, you can always opt for the refreshing, water-based fruit sorbets instead.